mcdrst/mock-json/README.md

 }
 ```

-"id" key is mandatory and must be an unique and positve integer (it is the primary index).
+"id" key is mandatory and must be a unique and positve integer (it is the primary index).
 API find the greater id and sum 1 to the next record that will be created.

 "values" must be a number, string or a bool.
 Numbers are always float64